 Dr Clara Jones’ research on Virginia Woolf centres on the relationship between her political and literary practice.
 An article about Jones’ discovery of an unpublished sketch by Woolf in the New York Morgan Library appears in the 2014 edition of Woolf Studies Annual.
 This article focuses on Woolf’s (often vexed) attitudes towards class and her treatment of working-class voices.
 Woolf’s class and gender politics are also concerns of Jones’ first monograph, Virginia Woolf: Ambivalent Activist.
 This book rescues the details of Woolf’s political activism and social participation with organisations including the People’s Suffrage Federation, the Women’s Co-operative Guild and the National Federation of Women’s Institutes.

 contemporary Northern Ireland and during the Irish Literary Revival of the early 20th century.
-His recent work includes an essay on Northern Irish Post-conflict Cinema and the Politics of Reconciliation, a piece on Gilles Deleuze and narratives of self-formation in the poetry of Medbh McGuckian, and a reconsideration of the disciplinary history of Irish Studies.
+His recent work includes an essay on Northern Irish Post-conflict Cinema and the Politics of Reconciliation, a piece on the Delorean car, and a reconsideration of the disciplinary history of Irish Studies.
 His current major project is in investigation of Irish cultural performance in London 1880-1920.

-Dr Nick Lloyd is a Reader in the Defence Studies Department.
+Dr Nick Lloyd is a Reader in Military and Imperial History and is based in the the Defence Studies Department.
 He specialises in British military and imperial history in the era of the Great War.
-In May 2017 he will publish a new account of the Third Battle of Ypres entitled Passchendaele: A New History to be published by Viking in 2017 for the 100th anniversary of the battle.
+In 2017 he published a new account of the Third Battle of Ypres entitled Passchendaele: A New History to mark the 100th anniversary of the battle.
+He is currently writing a major new history of the Western Front for Penguin.

 Dr Kevin Lougheed joined the Department of Geography as a teaching fellow in 2016.
 Kevin’s research interests focus on the emergence of state institutions as technologies of government throughout the eighteenth- and nineteenth-century.
 His research to date focuses on the emergence of national education in the British Empire, using traditional historical methodologies, along with modern quantitative methods such as GIS, to provide a unique perspective on the role of space and social relations in the emergence of state institutions.